dahas/skeleton/README.md

 # Angular Application Skeleton
-Skeleton for an Angular app with SASS support.
+Skeleton for an Angular app with Bootstrap, Font Awesome and SASS support.